nikuhluss/ThemeParkBackend/README.md

 ## Note to professor and TA(s)

-Here's a list of folders on which you will find what you need:
+Here's a list of folders in which you will find what you need:

 1. Schema: Can be found at `/ddl/schema.sql`.